Weilei424/secret-engine/README.md

 - Single bootstrap admin token.
 - Vault-like KV pathing (`/api/v1/kv/<mount>/<path>/<key>`).
+- Versioned KV storage with soft delete of the current version.
 - AES-256-GCM encryption with an Argon2id-derived master key for new writes.
 - Encryption is isolated behind a trait so it can be replaced later with a stronger key-management model.